JD1411GH/TimeTracker/README.md

 # TimeTracker
-Office IN and OUT time tracker
+Working IN and OUT time tracker